-- 1. information that can be made available to the public (note: any classified, protected, proprietary or personal information shall be submitted to the CNSC separately in accordance with the CNSC's Guidance Document on Confidential Filings [1]) - 2. sufficient details to provide CNSC staff with information to verify that licensees are meeting their regulatory requirements and are operating safely

-3. information on each of the 14 areas in the CNSC's safety and control area (SCA) framework and other matters of regulatory interest; if a particular SCA is not relevant or does not apply to the facility or to the activities of a facility, the licensee shall include a statement to that effect in the report
+- 1. information that can be made available to the public (note: any classified, protected, proprietary or personal information shall be submitted to the CNSC separately and marked with an appropriate protection and classification and filed under the appropriate security precautions) - 2. sufficient detail to demonstrate and verify that licensees are meeting their regulatory requirements and operating safely - 3. information on each of the 14 areas in the CNSC's safety and control area (SCA) framework and other matters of regulatory interest; if a particular SCA is not relevant or does not apply to the facility or to the activities of a facility, the licensee shall include a statement to that effect in the report